-the household of Onesiphorus (ULT)
+the household of Onesiphorus (ULT) the people in the home of Onesiphorus (UST)

 See how you translated this in 1:16.
 The word household refers to Onesiphorus and all the people in his family, possibly even his servants.
 Alternate translation: "Onesiphorus and everyone who lives with him" (See: Metonymy)